techscribr/techscribr.github.io/_posts/adtech/2025-12-06-adtech-intro.md

 ### b.
 The Supply-Side Platform (SSP)

 The SSP is the publisher's agent.
-If a blog owner is a writer and not an ad sales expert, the SSP is the "hardworking agent" that sells their inventory (ad slots) to the highest bidder.
+If a blog owner is a writer, the SSP is the "hardworking agent" that sells their inventory (ad slots) to the highest bidder.

 * **Core Function:** Connects a publisher's site to multiple ad exchanges, sets "Floor Prices" to prevent inventory from being undersold, and ensures "Brand Safety" by blocking undesirable ads.
 * **Prominent Players:**